Strong traces to degenerate parabolic equations: Introduction

 The notion of quasi-solutions is introduced in \cite{pan_jhde} and it is a generalization of the Kruzhkov-type admissibility concept (see e.g. \cite{Car, CP, Kru}).
-In a special situation, the quasi-solution is an entropy admissible solution that singles out a physically relevant solution to the equation \eqref{d-p} (see e.g. \cite{CP}).
+In a special situation, i.e.~$\gamma\geq 0$, the quasi-solution is an entropy admissible solution that singles out a physically relevant solution to the equation \eqref{d-p} (see e.g. \cite{CP}).

 Recently, several existence results of quasi-solutions to \eqref{d-p} in the case of irregular and heterogeneous fluxes were obtained (see e.g.~\cite{EMM20, HKMP, pan_arma}).
-All these results require suitable non-degeneracy conditions to be fulfilled, which we will need in this paper as well (see \eqref{eq:non-deg-cond}).
+All these results require suitable non-degeneracy conditions to be fulfilled (see \eqref{optimal}).
 Such kind of assumptions are standard in the theory of velocity averaging lemmas \cite{EMM20,LM2, PS, TT} (see in particular \cite[(2.18)-(2.19)]{TT}), which is substantially used in the frame of the blow up method \cite{vass}.
-Here, we cannot use known velocity averaging results due to specific form of the transport equation that we are going to obtain after appropriate (blow up) change of variables (see \eqref{blow-up}).
+In the current contribution we shall rely on similar results from \cite{HKMP}.
+However, let us emphasise that we are able to omit these non-degeneracy conditions in the final and main result of the paper (see Theorem \ref{main-traces}).